CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 "by the power invested in me" is used by the likes of wedding officials to deem that they are performing the judgement or act under a regional power.

 "invested in me" denotes that the person has been granted that authority.
 They have met the requirement and/or training for the role.

+King of Kings and Lord of Lord.
+The Alpha and the Omega.
+He who sits in heaven.

+It also has to make us consider his judgement, because with authority comes the idea of rule and justice.
+Matthew is all about his Kingship.

+**Who gave him the Authority?**
+This is my beloved son in whom I am well pleased - hear him!